kasturikesarkar/MailContainerTest/README.md

 There are no additional constraints, use the packages and approach you feel appropriate, aim to spend no more than 2 hours.
 Please update the readme with specific comments on any areas that are unfinished and what you would cover given more time.

+#### Changes Done
+- Refactored service class to extract strategies to process different types of mails following open closed principle and single responsibility principle from SOLID.
+- Added tests to validate different scenarios for strategies.
+- Refactored the creation of DataStore instances into a factory which makes code testable and removes duplication.

+#### Additional Possible Changes
+- More test cases for service class.